 The AHU contains a hot/cold water coil; reheat coil, air filter, humidifier and blower fans.
 The mixing box utilizes a thermal wheel or cross plate heat exchanger to exchange heat between chilled/heated water or refrigerant and OA to adjust the temperature.
 Labeling HVAC components is an effective method to help facilities personnel identify potential issues and prevent them from occurring.
 This is especially important for a facility’s most critical systems such as AHUs.

-Air handling units are at the heart of a heating, ventilating and air conditioning system.
+Air handling systems are at the heart of a heating, ventilating and air conditioning system.
 They collect and condition air to circulate throughout the building, removing heat, adjusting humidity and ensuring high quality fresh air for the occupants.

 AHUs can also help protect people and property in large facilities visited by many people, such as theatres or shopping malls, where the amount of carbon dioxide is strictly controlled.
 They can do this by filtering the air, ensuring that dangerous viruses, bacteria and odours are excluded.